goldyukol/stencil/src/testing/jest/README.md

 1. Perform a final pass through the Jest Breaking Changes guide for the current version that you are adding support for.
    Ensure any changes that ought to be made are completed.
    Note: Just because something didn't give us a runtime error, doesn't mean it should not be changed.
+1. Once your PR is merged, please ensure that the CI gate checks are updated to enforce successful runs of the new version of Jest for the Stencil Component Starter smoke test.